TimVroom/CustomPdf/README.md

 This module will overwrite the default magento PDF functionality for invoices, shipments and creditmemos.
 It uses HTML templates to render the PDF.

-This allows you to use your magento theme CSS files and enables customisation for Frontend-developers
+This allows you to use your magento theme CSS files and enables customisation for Frontend-developers.

+It is still a work in progress.
+It works for package slips.
+Templates are a mess.
+Time for a refactor.

 Requirements
 ------------
-- PHP >= 5.3.0
+- PHP >= 5.4.0
 - Mage_Core
 - Mage_Sales